 Jadin Tech facilitates the efficient and effective use of the U.S. Security Assistance (SA)/Security Cooperation (SC) architecture to include Foreign Military Sales (FMS), Title 10, and Title 22 authorizations

-Jadin Tech offers specialization in Foreign Military Sales (FMS) procurement with extensive experience in all associated processes and procedures.
-From Letter of Request (LoR) preparation support to swift and efficient contracting mechanisms through the Alaska Native Corporation (ANC) advantage, we provide a full suite of FMS options to our partners and allies.
+Jadin Tech specializes in Foreign Military Sales (FMS) procurement and consulting services with extensive experience in all associated processes and procedures.
+This includes Letters of Request (LoR) development through case implementation and life cycle management.
+Our swift and efficient Alaska Native Corporation (ANC) contracting advantages provide a full suite of services to our partners and allies.

 Various authorizations found in Title 10 and Title 22 of United States Code authorize global Security Cooperation and Security Assistance activities.
 Understanding the legislative process provides strategic insight on U.S. policy and objectives.
 This allows governments, academia, non-governmental organizations, and industry to efficiently dedicate regional and global resources.